Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

+The functionalization parameters $\eta_1$ and $\eta_2$ characterize key properties of the amphiphilic molecules.
+Specifically $\eta_1>0$ models the strength of the hydrophilic interaction, modeling the propensity of amphiphilic molecules to form monolayers by rewarding increases in interfacial area or curve length with a decrease in free energy.
+The parameter $\eta_2\in\RR$ encodes the aspect ratio of the amphiphilic molecule, as discussed in section\,\ref{s:ABD-sim}.
+Equivalently these parameters are analogous to the surface and volume energies typical of models of charged solutes in confined domains, see \cite{scherlis2006unified} and particularly equation (67) of \cite{andreussi2012revised}.
+With these parameter choices the minus sign in front of the functionalization terms has great significance -- it incorporates the propensity of the amphiphilic surfactant phase to drive the creation of interface.
+Indeed, experimental tuning of solvent quality identifies molecular level phase separation and self assembly in amphiphilic mixtures with the onset of negative values of surface tension in mesoscale agglomerates, \cite{zhu2009tuning} and \cite{zhu2012interfacial}.

-Prior work on FCH gradient flows has focused on the weak scaling.
+Prior work on FCH gradient flows has focused on the weak scaling, corresponding to $p=2$ in (\ref{e:FCHFE}).
 In \cite{dai2013geometric} the authors derived the geometric evolution of bilayers at the quenched mean-curvature flow on the $O(\eps^{-1})$ time scale and as a surface area preserving Willmore flow on the $O(\eps^{-2})$ time scale.
-The geometric evolution of codimension two morphologies was derived in \cite{Dai2015competitive}, obtaining a quenched curvature driven geometric evolution of the filament hypersurface on the $O(\eps^{-1})$ time scale and a length-preserving Willmore type flow on the $O(\eps^{-2})$ time scale.
-Moreover, it was found that the codimension one and two morphologies can co-exist on the faster $O(\eps^{-1})$ time scale in the weak FCH, but compete on the longer $O(\eps^{-2})$ time scale.
-However, rigorous investigation of the pearling bifurcation in the weak FCH is complicated by its leading order coupling to the curvature of the underlying hypersurfaces.
-Conversely in the strong FCH, the pearling bifurcation is independent of morphology and was rigorously characterized in \cite{Kraitzman:Submitted} for a wide class of admissible codimension one and two morphologies.
+The geometric evolution of codimension two structures was derived in \cite{Dai2015competitive}, obtaining a curvature driven competitive geometric evolution of the filament curve on the $O(\eps^{-1})$ time scale and a length-preserving Willmore type flow on the $O(\eps^{-2})$ time scale.
+Moreover, it was found that the codimension one and two structures can co-exist on the faster $O(\eps^{-1})$ time scale in the weak FCH, but compete on the longer $O(\eps^{-2})$ time scale.
+However, rigorous investigation of the pearling bifurcation in the weak FCH is complicated by its leading order coupling to the curvature of the underlying curves.
+Conversely in the strong scaling of the FCH, the pearling bifurcation is independent of morphology and was rigorously characterized in \cite{NK-KP-18} for a wide class of codimension one and two structures.